openmv/openmv-projects/donkey-car/README.md

 ### Step 5 - Installing the software:

 Because you're using the OpenMV Cam this is going to be the easiest part.
 Download OpenMV IDE from [here](https://openmv.io/pages/download) and install it on your laptop.
-Once that's done attach the micro usb cable to your OpenMV Cam and to your laptop.
+Once that's done attach the micro USB cable to your OpenMV Cam and to your laptop.

 ![OpenMV_Cam](images/build/step(40)small.jpg "OpenMV_Cam")